mstocco/mariostoc.co/content/traininglog/20210314-ironman2021-24weeksout.md

 Decent sleep last night and I am looking forward to riding today (last sunny day in the forecast).
 I knocked out another productive day at work too.

 Wanted to ride my road bike but MTB it was.
 I ended up pushed a bit more effort to keep up with a roadie on his commute back to _Colwood_.
-I headed back towards town at the _E&N Junction_ but that was fun to ride with someone if only for a short bit.
-I rode easy for the balance of an hour before stopping at Carina's office.
+It was fun to ride with someone if only for a short bit.
+At the _E&N Junction_, I headed back to toward town.
+I rode easy for the remainder of the hour before stopping at Carina's office.
 We pedalled home together after that.
 I felt like I could have ridden my _Bellamy Trail Loop (Thetis Lk)_.

 <!---->
 ## THURSDAY MAR 18